Eighth Sunday in Ordinary Time

 and so prepare ourselves to celebrate the sacred mysteries.

-Confession of our
+Confession of our sins

 I confess to the Almighty God,